rgrcnh/cisco_virl_cluster_bare_metal/README.md

 10 - restart the computer1

-11 - follow the steps of Cisco/Virl [Manual] (http://virl-dev-innovate.cisco.com/virl.cluster.php),  at step 13 of "Customizing the Compute Node" until the end.
+11 - follow the steps 13 and beyond of Cisco/Virl [Cluster Installation Manual](http://virl-dev-innovate.cisco.com/virl.cluster.php).

 12 - It should be working now.
+The tests should result as follow.
+Reboot the controller, if needed.

 ```
 virl@virl:~$ neutron agent-list
 +--------------------------------------+--------------------+----------+-------+----------------+---------------------------+